 Our retained duty or on-call (part-time) firefighters are mainly based in rural fire stations located across our region.
-They are required to be live within five minutes of their fire station and to carry an alerter so as to be able to respond to emergencies, as well as attend drill nights once a week for training sessions and other prearranged duties.
+They are required to be live within five minutes of their fire station (although this can be extended on a case by case basis) and to carry an alerter so as to be able to respond to emergencies, as well as attend drill nights once a week for training sessions and other pre-arranged duties.